 - (3) Canopy deciduous trees are required.
-In instances of overhead utility lines, subcanopy trees may be approved. - (4) Corner areas at the edges of parking areas may also be counted toward square footage of island space. - (4) Perimeter greenspace must contain canopy trees equal in quantity to one (1) per thirty five (35) linear feet as a minimum.
+In instances of overhead utility lines, subcanopy trees may be approved. - (4) Corner areas at the edges of parking areas may also be counted toward square footage of island space. - (4) Perimeter greenspace must contain canopy trees equal in quantity to one (1) per thirtyfive (35) linear feet as a minimum.
 Paved vehicular use areas includes loading/unloading areas.
-Deciduous canopy - q.
-Perimeter trees are required for parking areas and access drives to parking areas at a rate of 1 tree per 35 lf of perimeter.
-See illustration for determination of perimeter length. - (1) Parking lot frontages with existing trees within 15 feet of the parking lot perimeter (as measured to the tree trunk) may be subtracted from the basis of calculation, as long as the trees provided meet or exceed the requirement of 1 tree per 35 lf.
+Deciduous canopy trees are required for all interior parking trees.
+In areas with overhead utility lines, subcanopy trees may be approved at a rate of 1.5 subcanopy trees per 1 canopy tree required. - (5) Access drives outside of parking areas shall have perimeter trees planted at the rate of 1 per 40 lf of drive length on both sides of the aisle, ending at the right-of-way/property line.
+The portion of an access way to the parking lot that passes through the right-of-way greenbelt may be subtracted from the basis of calculation if an equivalent number of greenbelt canopy trees are within 15 feet of the drive and fulfill the requirement for 1 tree per 35 lf. - q.
+Perimeter trees are required for parking areas and access drives to parking areas at a rate of 1 tree per 35 If of perimeter.
+See illustration for determination of perimeter length. - (1) Parking lot frontages with existing trees within 15 feet of the parking lot perimeter (as measured to the tree trunk) may be subtracted from the basis of calculation, as long as the trees provided meet or exceed the requirement of 1 tree per 35 lf. - (2) If the front edge of a parking lot is at the rear edge of the front greenbelt buffer, and canopy trees, in that greenbelt, existing or proposed, are within 15 feet of the parking lot's back of curb (as measured to the trunk) that section of perimeter may be subtracted from the perimeter length if the number of trees proposed equals the requirement of 1 per 35 lf. - (3) In the case of a building in a Commercial/Office district (NCC, C, OS-1, OSC, OST, B-1, B-2 or B-3) where parking is between the right-of-way and at least 67% of the primary building, only 50% of the normal perimeter parking requirement is required along the parking lot edge that faces the right-of-way.
+The same allowance for deduction cited in (2) above can also apply in this case.

-\Category 2 = I-1, I-2

-- (2) If the front edge of a parking lot is at the rear edge of the greenbelt buffer, and canopy trees in the greenbelt, existing or proposed, are within 15 feet of the parking lot's back of curb (as measured to the trunk), those trees can be counted toward the perimeter requirement. - (3) In the case of a building in a Commercial/Office district (NCC, C, OS-1, OSC, OST, B-1, B-2 or B-3) where parking is between the right-of-way and at least 67% of the primary building, only 1 tree per 70 If is required along the front parking lot edge.
-The same allowance for deduction cited in (2) above can also apply in this case. - (4) Greenbelt canopy trees within 15 feet of the back of curb of an access drive may count toward the access drive perimeter tree requirement. - (5) If a parking lot edge is within 20 feet of a building 20 feet or taller and the building's foundation landscaping has at least 1 subcanopy tree per 35 If of building frontage along the parking lot, that frontage does not have to have perimeter trees. - (6) As they may assist with screening between properties, large evergreen trees may be used for up to 25% of the required perimeter trees.
+- (4) Greenbelt canopy trees within 15 feet of the back of curb of an access drive may count toward the access drive perimeter tree requirement. - (5) If a parking lot edge is within 20 feet of a building 20 feet or taller, perimeter trees are not required along the building's frontage facing the parking lot.
+That length can be subtracted from the basis of calculation. - (6) As they may assist with screening between properties, large evergreen trees may be used for up to 25% of the required perimeter.
 Sufficient space should be provided between the tree and the curb to allow the evergreens to maintain their branches down to ground level when they mature.